 The quilting is done before the quilt is sewn together.
 Make three piles to pull from as you sew.
-A pile of backing fabric, a pile of batting, and a pile of the top fabric.
+First a pile of backing fabric squares, a pile of batting squares, and a pile of the top fabric squares.
 To begin, lay out a piece of backing fabric with the right side facing down and the wrong side facing up.
 Next, place a piece of batting on top of the backing and then add the top fabric with right side facing up.

 This is where you will love sewing with a walking foot.
 If you must, you may pin these together as you go, but honestly, don’t waste your time.
 This is a rag quilt.
 It is going to be frayed along every seam and nobody will see how straight your squares are.
 I promise!
 Besides, your walking foot will do all the hard work.

 Let the Sewing Begin

 Begin sewing diagonally across each square from corner to corner.
 As you reach the bottom corner, have the next layered block ready to feed into you machine.
 Just keep sewing until the entire pile is sewn.
 Now do it again, sewing from the opposite corner through every square.